-- The display shows EMERGENCY and the current zone or channel.
+- The display shows Emergency on the current zone and channel.
 You hear a short medium-pitched tone and the LED blinks red momentarily. - The radio sounds a short low-pitched tone to indicate that the selected channel does not support emergency and rejects to launch emergency mode.

-When you receive the dispatcher's acknowledgment, the display shows ACK RCVD.
+When you receive the dispatcher's acknowledgment, the display shows Ack received.
 Four tones sound, the alarm ends, and the radio exits the Emergency Alarm mode.

-If no acknowledgment is received, the display shows NO ACK.
-The alarm ends and the radio exits the Emergency Alarm mode.
+If no acknowledgment is received, the display shows No acknowledge.
+The alarm ends when the timer expires and the radio exits the Emergency Alarm mode.

-7.9.7 Sending an Emergency Call (Trunking Only)
+7.11.7 Sending an Emergency Call (Trunking Only)